-Thank you for your interest in hosting an activity at the Ronald McDonald House.
-We want to provide you with basic information about our activity nights as well as House guidelines that will make your night a success for your group and our families.
+Below you will find some basic information about our activity nights as well as House guidelines that will make your night a success for your group and our families.
+Thank you for your interest in hosting an activity at the Ronald McDonald House!

 About Family Activities